efernandess/visittracker/README.md

 1. Install the library:

     1. Manually/Locally:

-        a) Copy the library to the `/libraries` folder in the root of your project.
+        Add the below to your composer.json

-        b) Cloning repository (if exists), go to the root of your project and run the following commands:
-        ```bash
-        git clone https://github.com/efernandess/visittracker.git libraries/efernandess/visittracker
-        ```

-        After steps `a` or `b`, you must add the following code to your `composer.json` file:
         ```json
         "require": {
             ...